-Job demand for biological technicians as a whole is expected to grow at an average rate of 8% to 14% through 2022.
-However, since most wildlife technicians work for government agencies and nonprofit organizations, availability of funding will likely limit job growth for this subset.
+The job demand for wildlife managers is projected to show little to no change between 2020 and 2030.* However, since most wildlife technicians work for government agencies and nonprofit organizations, availability of funding will likely limit job growth for this subset.

 What Wildlife Technician Careers Are Available?